Lumeo

 Yes

-background, foreground, card, popover, primary, secondary, muted, accent, destructive (+ foreground), border, input, ring, chart-1…5, and the full sidebar family — all map 1:1.
+background, foreground, card, popover, primary, secondary, muted, accent, destructive (+ foreground), border, input, ring, chart-1…5, and the full sidebar family — all map 1:1, order-independent (variable indirection).

 --radius